agiletortoise/drafts-reference/_objects/Prompt.md

       - **autocorrect** _[boolean]_: true or false to enable autocorrect.
       - **autocapitalization** _[string]_: Valid values are "none", "sentences", "words".
       - **keyboard** _[string]_: Type of keyboard to display.
 Valid values are "default", "numbersAndPunctuation", "numberPad", "phonePad", "namePhonePad", "emailAddress", "decimalPad", "webSearch", "URL".
 More information on types in [Apple's Documentation](https://developer.apple.com/documentation/uikit/uikeyboardtype)
+      - **wantsFocus** _[boolean]_: If true, the prompt uses this as a hint to select this field for editing when the prompt is displayed.
+Only set this option on one field in the prompt.
 - **addTextView(name, label, initialText, options)**
   - Add a text input field to the prompt, with the arguments as follows:
     - **name** _[string]_: Identifier for the field.
 This will be used as the key in the `fieldValues` dictionary to access the contents of the field after calling `show()`.